Alphonse A. Haettenschwiller

 Alphonse Alexander Haettenschwiller (October 7, 1925 – February 6, 2025) was an American military officer and politician.
 A member of the Democratic Party, he served in the New Hampshire House of Representatives from 1992 to 2000.

 Life and career

 Haettenschwiller was born in Englewood, New Jersey, the son of Alphonse Haettenschwiller Sr. and Patricia Grace.
-He served in the armed forces during World War II, which after his discharge, he attended Syracuse University, earning his BA degree in 1950.
+He served in the United States Army during World War II, which after his discharge, he attended Syracuse University, earning his BA degree in 1950.
 After earning his degree, he served as an officer in the United States Army Reserve in Germany, and was chief of the environmental sciences division at the army's Environmental Hygiene Agency.
 During his military service, he attended Columbia University School of Public Health, earning his MPA degree in 1958.
 He retired from his military service in 1973, retiring at the rank of lieutenant colonel.

 Haettenschwiller served in the New Hampshire House of Representatives from 1990 to 2000.